Tourism in New Zealand: Tourist activities

 Popular tourist activities in New Zealand include sightseeing, adventure tourism, tramping (hiking) and camping.
 To support active travel, New Zealand has numerous walking and hiking paths (often created and maintained by the DOC), some of which, like the Milford Track, have huge international recognition.
 There is also a walking route the length of the country (Te Araroa) and the New Zealand Cycle Trail.

 Statistics

 International markets

 The top countries for international visitor arrivals to New Zealand in terms of their nationality are as follows.

-Australia accounted for 57.8 percent of New Zealand visitor arrivals in 2022.
-Broken down by state, New South Wales accounted for 272,879 visitors, followed by Queensland with 210,131 visitors, and Victoria with 193,912 visitors.
+Australia accounted for 41.8 per cent of New Zealand visitor arrivals in 2024.
+Broken down by state, New South Wales accounted for 451,767 visitors, followed by Queensland with 373,187 visitors, and Victoria with 318,491 visitors.

-Of the top 14 nationalities, all except India, China, Fiji and Samoa are entitled to visa waivers, while all except the United Kingdom, Germany, and India have non-stop flights to New Zealand.
+Of the top 14 nationalities, all except India, China, Philippines and Fiji are entitled to visa waivers, while all except the United Kingdom, India, Germany, and the Philippines have non-stop flights to New Zealand.